 To store, use washable shoe bags, gallon size Ziploc bags, or plastic shower caps to keep your belongings separate from your shoes.

 Want some more shoe suggestions or tips for your next trip to Italy?
 Here are some great resources:

 - Top 10 Cute and Comfortable Ballet Flats for Europe

 - The Ultimate Heels for Travel

-What do you think are the best shoes for travel to Italy?
-Please comment below!
+What do you think are the best heels for travel to Italy?
+Share and comment below!